mathiasisaksen/idw/README.md

 Generates and returns a noise function by creating an IDW object with randomly generated positions and values.

 - *options :*
-  - *n :* The number of random positions and values to generate for the IDW object.
+  - *n :* The number of random positions and values to generate for the IDW object, cannot be less than 2.
 Required.
   - *dimensions :* The dimensionality of the noise function, must be an integer not less than 1.
 Required.
   - *minValue :* The minimum value for the randomly generated values.
 Defaults to 0.
   - *maxValue :* The maximum value for the randomly generated values.
 Defaults to 1.